Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Empirical Analysis

-Over the 50-day windows, doubling the gas price floor did not reduce spam: spam gas increased by 9\%, and its share rose from 19\% to 20\%.
-While the first weeks after the change showed a temporary dip (cf.\ \Cref{sec:ecosystem-response}), spam rebounded above pre-change levels by mid-February.
-Spam did initially decrease after the fee change.
-The subsequent rebound is largely attributable to three new contracts that went live between February~7 and~8, which accounted for 51\% of all Arbitrum spam gas in February, and ceased activity around February~25.
-The three contracts went online and offline at the same time, suggesting they may be operated by the same entity.
-Given their short-lived activity, the rebound likely reflects a transient event rather than a sustained trend.\footnote{The three contracts are \texttt{0x7c99\ldots 24d9}, \texttt{0xb4a1\ldots bf47}, and \texttt{0xc487\ldots 28ac}.}
+Over the 90-day windows, doubling the gas price floor reduced spam.
+Spam gas fell by 27\%, and its share of total gas declined from 23\% to 21\%.
+Non-spam gas also fell over the same period ($-14\%$).
+But it fell by less than spam, so spam absorbed a larger share of the overall decline.
+This is consistent with the gas price floor gating spam more than organic demand.
+The reduction was not immediate.
+In the first weeks after the change, spam briefly dipped and then rebounded above pre-change levels (cf.\ \Cref{sec:ecosystem-response}).
+Taken in isolation, this could suggest the floor had no lasting effect.
+The rebound, however, was a transient artifact.
+It is almost entirely attributable to three short-lived contracts that went live between Feb~7 and~8.
+Together they accounted for 51\% of all Arbitrum spam gas in February, and ceased activity around Feb~25.\footnote{The three contracts are \texttt{0x7c99\ldots 24d9}, \texttt{0xb4a1\ldots bf47}, and \texttt{0xc487\ldots 28ac}.} The three contracts came online and went offline in near-lockstep, suggesting they were operated by a single entity.
+Their activity does not reflect a sustained response to the fee change.
+Once this episode passes, spam settles well below pre-change levels.
+Over the longer window, the floor increase is therefore associated with a clear reduction in spam.